ed0sh/PoliTo-OS161-Project/README.md

 }
 ```

-When a page is swapped out from the page table we invalidate the corresponding TLB entry calling *tlb_invalidate_entry*.
+Moreover, when a page is swapped out from the page table we invalidate the corresponding TLB entry calling `tlb_invalidate_entry`.
 This function searches in the TLB by virtual address and then invalidates the identified entry:
 ```c
 // clear the valid bits
 if((i = tlb_probe(vaddr, 0)) >= 0)